Kermit-UGent/kermit-visual-identity/README.md

 The visual identity of Kermit

+# The philosophy of visualisation and plots at Kermit: what how and why

+First start here with reading these documents: the [Economist group brand guide](https://design-system.economist.com/documents/The_Economist_Group_brand_style_guide-Nov-2017.pdf) or the [Economist visual style guide](https://design-system.economist.com/documents/CHARTstyleguide_20170505.pdf).

+Now, let us apply this to the Kermit identity.

+The 12 commandments of KERMIT plotting

+1. Make it clear from the plot itself what message you want to convey (if a line going up is positive, that should be clear without additional text).
+2.

 # Colours

 Regarding colours, we suggest to use the [Catpuccin theme](https://catppuccin.com/).
 The Latte variant has the most saturated colours and will be the best choice for plots.